wellrestedphp/wellrested/docs/source/uri-templates.rst

 Unreserved Characters
 ---------------------

 By default, URI Template variables will match only "unreserved" characters. `RFC 3968 Section 2.3`_ defines unreserved characters as alphanumeric characters,  ``-``, ``.``, ``_``, and ``~``.
-All other characters must be percent encoded to be matched by a default template variale.
+All other characters must be percent encoded to be matched by a default template variable.

 .. note::

-    Percent-encoded characters matched by template variables are automatically decoded when provided as request attibutes.
+    Percent-encoded characters matched by template variables are automatically decoded when provided as request attributes.

 Given the template ``/users/{user}``, the following paths provide these values for ``getAttribute("user")``: